rkhal101/rkhal101.github.io/_posts/WAVS/wapiti/2018-05-22-wapiti-wivet.md

 In this tutorial, we'll run a scan with the default Wapiti configuration on the [WIVET](https://github.com/bedirhan/wivet) application to determine the crawling coverage of the Wapiti scanner.

 Prerequisites: Run the WIVET application ([covered here](/_posts/WAVS/wivet)).
-For this tutorial, the WIVET application is run on localhost port 8090 and Wapiti version 3.0.1 is used which is pre-installed in Kali.
+For this tutorial, the WIVET application is run on localhost port 8090 and [Wapiti](http://wapiti.sourceforge.net/) version 3.0.1 is used.

 The topics covered are:
 - Scanner Configuration